-The total steam generation output for both Lost Pines 1 and Sim Gideon facilities averaged 3,530,699 MWh per year for the 2020-2022 time period.
-The Lost Pines 1 steam turbine produced an average of 78 %of the steam power generated at Lost Pines Power Park and the Sim Gideon facilities produced the remaining 22 percent.
+The total steam generation output for both Lost Pines 1 and Sim Gideon facilities averaged 3,530,699 MWh per year over the 2020-2022 timeframe.
+The Lost Pines 1 steam turbine produced an average of 78% of the steam power generated at Lost Pines Power Park and the Sim Gideon facilities produced the remaining 22 percent.